 This is a group for parents/caregivers with child(ren) under 3 years old, who have practiced insight meditation and intend to continue.
 We practice in sangha by meditating with children present in our care.
 We have mindful activities and discussion within the Common Ground tradition.

 We meet on the third Friday of each month from 4-5pm in the community room.
 Please feel welcome to contact us if you’re interested in attending.
 Contact Annie at email@example.com or Autumn at straightautumncompton@

 Join a local community house for weekly Saturday morning meditations and oatmeal bar breakfasts.
 2601 16th Ave.
 S., Apt.
 2, Minneapolis 55407.
 This is an opportunity to sit together and connect in a relaxed, informal setting.
 The door will have a sign on it and will be unlocked.
 You can bring a topping to share, a friend, or just your lovely self!
 All are welcome!
 We meet every Saturday of the month, at 9:30 a.m.
 For more information or questions contact firstname.lastname@example.org.

 Sutta Study Groups

 This group was formed in the spring of 2005 as a way to support leaders of the center in deepening their study and practice of the teachings of the Buddha.
 The program was designed to promote both a greater fluency and depth of understanding of the teachings of the Buddha, and a deeper web of dharma friendships with other leaders and practitioners.
 For more info click here.
-To see what the groups are currently studying, click here.
+To see a collection of themes that the groups have studied in past years, click here.